oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](../initialize-environment/images/em-login.png " ")

-2. From the Enterprise menu, select Configuration, then select Inventory and  Usage Details
+2. From the Enterprise menu, select **Configuration**, then select **Inventory and  Usage Details**

   ![](images/Configuration_InventoryUsage_Image_1.png " ")

-3. In the ‘Show’ filter menu, select **Databases** to see all database instances managed by Enterprise Manager
+3. In the **Show** filter menu, select **Databases** to see all database instances managed by Enterprise Manager

   ![](images/Em_Configs_Complianes_dbs_Image_2.png " ")

-4. Analyze various database versions and number of instances for each version
+4. Analyze various database versions and number of instances for each version or you can choose PDB 18.3 highlighted

 5. Explore pie chart to see the break-down of database inventory by color-code percentages.
 Also, in the **Graphical View**, choose **Trend** radio button to see the growth of given database instance over a period of time.